 All this volcanic area is a place of great geological, landscape and cultural interest, since in its surroundings you can find archaeological remains from the pre-Hispanic era, such as circular dry stone constructions that served as housing and corrals for livestock.

-Enjoy the natural pools of La Playa del Valle, also known as Aguas Verdes, a geological wonder on the west coast of Fuerteventura whose lavas were formed about 30 million years ago by the eruption of the underwater volcano that gave rise to the island.
+Enjoy the Natural Monument of Ajuy Caves, a geological wonder on the west coast of Fuerteventura whose lavas were formed more than 150 million years ago by the eruption of the underwater volcano that gave rise to the island.

 Fuerteventura is synonymous with endless beaches of fine white sand.
 However, the west coast with its rougher seas hides some incredible treasures for those seeking something entirely different.
-Aguas Verdes, in Betancuria, is one such treasure, and is a perfect example of the many unspoilt natural pools found in the Canary Islands: six kilometres of pools dotted along the coastline, where the priority is relaxing and escaping from any traces of the human rat race.
+We will walk 2 kilometres along the coastline and cliffs, exploring the caves and hidden treasures.

 Copyright © 2024 Vulcano Trekking - Todos los derechos reservados.